MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/synapse-pathway-behind-the-scenes.md

 ## Stage 2 - Augmented abstract syntax tree (AST)

-Synapse Pathway defines a common representation of all objects in an augment Abstract Syntax Tree (AST).
+Synapse Pathway defines a common representation of all objects in an augmented Abstract Syntax Tree (AST).
 The Synapse Pathway AST includes additional statements or fragmented metadata that is used to make the proper decision when translating code between the two systems.

 By not just tracking that a token is a function but rather the source system type requirement, the script generation components can make smarter decisions about translating to Synapse SQL.